CommoDor64/Tweeder/README.md

     $ cd app && npm install
     $ npm start

-    Now, go to: http://localhost:3000, there you'll be able to create, edit and delete tweeds
+    Now, go to: http://localhost:3000, there you'll be able to create, edit and delete tweeds, no frontend support for commenting, this can be done by web3.js API and functions below.

     NOTE: usually it takes sometime until the blockchain settels, up to a minute for some reason